Hypha-Media-UK/Porter-Task/supabase/README.md

 - `tasks`: Tasks within shifts
 - `porter_assignments`: Time-based department assignments for porters
 - `shift_assigned_porters`: Tracks which porters are assigned to which shifts

+## Seed Data

+The `seed.sql` file populates the database with initial data extracted from the app's previous JSON-based storage:

+- 5 supervisors
+- 10 porters
+- 11 buildings
+- 50+ departments across all buildings
+- 16 job categories with their item types
+- Default job category locations
+- Designation departments for porter assignments with predefined colors

+The seed file first truncates all tables to ensure a clean start, then populates them with the initial data.
+This ensures the app will work correctly with the same reference data it had before the migration to Supabase.

 ## Row-Level Security (RLS)